Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Datasets and Methodology

 \subsection{Cloud Platform Overview}

-\comment{So I assume we can't say ``Azure''.
-I added ``large commercial'' to be slightly clearer. ---johnh 2019-12-05} \hang{OK.
-Thanks --- hangguo 2019-12-06}

-We study a large commercial cloud platform that is made up of millions of servers from over 100 data centers across 140 countries worldwide.
-This cloud platform hosts a wide range of services, from traditional websites to managed Internet-of-Thing infrastructure.
+We study a large commercial cloud platform that is made up of millions of servers across 140 countries.
+We study 3 of the wide range of services this cloud platform hosts.
 Each of these cloud services is assigned one or more public virtual IPs (VIP).
-Global-facing services usually deploy multiple VIPs and use each VIP to serve a different geological regions.